Young, Huerter help Hawks stop skid vs. Suns

 Huerter was 8-for-14 from the floor and scored 23 points.
 He set career highs with 15 rebounds and eight assists.
 Huerter settled for his first double-double and his third 20-point game of the season.
 John Collins added 22 points and 10 rebounds for the Hawks.

 Phoenix was led by Devin Booker, who scored 39 points -- the eighth time in the last 10 game he's scored 30-plus -- and grabbed seven rebounds.
 But Booker was ejected with 1:35 remaining after a technical foul for unsportsmanlike conduct.
-Deandre Ayton added 20 points and 10 rebounds and Mikal Bridges came off the bench to score 15.
+Deandre Ayton added 20 points and 10 rebounds while Mikal Bridges came off the bench to score 15 for Phoenix.

 The Hawks earned a split in the two-game season series with the Suns and defeated Phoenix for the sixth straight year in Atlanta.
 Atlanta had a 56-51 halftime lead and extended the advantage to 15 points when Young made 2 of 3 free throws to give the Hawks a 72-57 edge with 8:28 remaining in the third quarter.